lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - Apart from changing `while` to `for`, another major change is the elimination of most of the variables.

-        - The `lower` and `upper` limits, and the `step` size are being used directly as constants in the `for` statement.
+        - The `lower` and `upper` limits and the `step` size are being used directly as constants in the `for` statement.

         - The expression that computes Celsius value is now being used as the third argument of `printf` instead of assigning a separate variable.

 - ### The `for` Loop

     - The `for` statement is a loop, a generalization of the `while`.
-Within the parantheses, there are three parts, separated by semicolons.
+Within the parentheses, there are three parts separated by semicolons.

         - Initialization